There has been code provided throughout the course in live code

 repetitive tasks we commonly need to do.
 This both saves time and makes

-been extensively tested.
-Note that MLR is a more mature software at this
+have been extensively tested.
+Note that MLR is slightly more mature

 # Uncomment and run the following command first if you do not have the mlr3 package